-What is significant?The former Robyn Boyd House was built in two phases by the noted architect and writer, Robyn Boyd.
+What is significant?The former Robin Boyd House was built in two phases by the noted architect and writer, Robin Boyd.
 The building was originally located on the bank of a former creek.
 This creek, which ran along the eastern half of the site, had been converted to an open horse-shoe drain and was subsequently enclosed and covered with fill.
 Building was thus restricted to the western half of the site.
 The first stage was designed in 1946 and was completed in the following year.
 It is the first house built which Boyd designed himself.
 The second stage was designed in 1951 after Boyd had returned from his first overseas trip to Europe (made possible by winning the Haddon Scholarship) and completed in 1952.

 The 1947 section is in sound condition and retains much of its original fabric.
 It has a low-pitched gable roof covered with bituminous felt and embedded with white gravel.
 A layer of solomit (packed straw) below provided a layer of insulation.
 This roof failed and it was later covered in metal tray deck.
 The walls are of bagged brick and the floor is partly reinforced concrete and partly timber.
 The most striking feature of this building is the long outwardly canted glazed wall on the east elevation.

 The modest sized home was entered through the carport, which was extended to the east as a pergola.
 On entering the house, a view is gained of the open planned interior before descending a stair to the living/dining/ kitchen and former bedroom area.
 Variation in the floor and ceiling heights, and the use of joinery (timber cupboards with large disk handles) and screens divided the large space into respective zones.
 Caneite was used on the ceiling, oregon boards and bagged brick were the wall finishes, and cork tiles and polished timber boards were used on the floors.